 A woman gets up in the middle of a wintry night and starts baking a Bundt cake while her lover sleeps upstairs.
-When it’s time for her to take the cake out of the oven, we have read a story of romance and death.
+When it’s time for her to take the cake out of the oven, we have read a tale of romance and death.
 The narrator of this novel was widowed years ago and is trying to find new passion.
 But the memory of her deceased husband and a shameful incident still holds her in its grasp.
 Why did he do it?
-Margriet de Moor, the grande dame of Dutch literature, tells a gripping love story about endings and demise, rage and jealousy, knowledge and ambiguity—and the possibility of new beginnings.
+Margriet de Moor, master storyteller and one of Europe’s foremost novelists, recounts a gripping love story about endings and demise, rage and jealousy, knowledge and ambiguity—and the possibility of a fresh start.

 Author Margriet de Moor talks about why she wrote Sleepless Night in this video.

 A special calm is needed to make this dough.
 It’s wise to have everything on hand before you start.
 Flour.
 Salt.
 Sugar.
 I take the big bowl, dissolve the yeast in milk.
 You knead the mixture for five minutes first, and only then do you add the eggs.
 From that moment on, you have to be careful.
 Yeast and eggs are extremely volatile ingredients.
 They make the mixture swell.
 They give off gases.
 And, a process which never fails to astound me, they double the original volume.
 I start by raking my fingers firmly through the ingredients.